Littleton–Downtown station: Station layout

-Littleton-Downtown station has two platforms, one side platform for southbound service and an island platform for service in both directions.
+Littleton–Downtown station has two platforms, one side platform for southbound service and an island platform for northbound service.
 The station platform is located in the open cut Colorado Joint Line, necessitating the use of stairs or a ramp to access it.
-The station's park-n-ride, depot, and bus loop are located at street level and are accessible via South Prince Street.
+The station's park-and-ride, depot, and bus loop are located at street level and are accessible via South Prince Street.
 Additionally, the station is accessible to pedestrians and bicycles through the Little's Creek Trail.

 Location

-Littleton-Downtown station is located on the western edge of Downtown Littleton, with the Sterne park neighborhood directly to the south and east.
+Littleton–Downtown station is located on the western edge of Downtown Littleton, with the Sterne park neighborhood directly to the south and east.
 The Littleton Main Street Historic District is kitty-corner to the station's northwest, which also includes the Town Hall Arts Center.
 The Geneva Home is then a few blocks further north.
 Across the Colorado Joint Line right of way to the east of the station is the Colorado Center for the Blind.
 Several blocks to the east are the Knight-Wood House and Littleton Public Schools headquarters.
 The Arapahoe Community College campus is located directly to the southeast of the station, with college's Art and Design Center facing the station.

 Transit oriented development

-Three developments have been constructed in the area around Littleton-Downtown station in cooperation with RTD.
+Three developments have been constructed in the area around Littleton–Downtown station in cooperation with RTD.
 The closest to the station and largest of these is the Vita apartment complex, which was completed in 2017 containing 11,000 square feet of retail and 159 apartment units marketed as for ages 55 and up.
 The building is located next to the Colorado Center for the Blind.
-Nearby on Littleton Boulevard is the first transit oriented development around Littleton-Downtown station, the Littleton Station apartments.
+Nearby on Littleton Boulevard is the first transit oriented development around Littleton–Downtown station, the Littleton Station apartments.
 It consists of 37 residential units and 10,000 square feet of office space, having been opened in 2008.
 The furthest development from the station itself, roughly half a mile away, is the Nevada Place condominiums, which consist of 31 strictly residential units.
 Completed in 2011, they are located to the northeast of the station.